-The U.S. Army Corps of Engineers Galveston District (Corps) and Harris County Flood Control District broke ground in 2015 Greens Bayou Federal Flood Risk Management Project in the upper stretch of Greens Bayou.
-Under a Project Partnership Agreement signed in May 2015, the Corps is responsible for design and construction and the Flood Control District and is responsible for acquiring other property and easements, relocating utilities, and then maintaining the completed stormwater detention basin and channel.
+In 2015, the U.S. Army Corps of Engineers Galveston District (USACE) and the Flood Control District broke ground on the Greens Bayou Federal Flood Risk Management Project in the upper stretch of the Greens Bayou watershed.
+Under a Project Partnership Agreement signed in May 2015, the USACE was responsible for design and construction and the Flood Control District was responsible for acquiring other property and easements, relocating utilities, and later maintaining the completed stormwater detention basin and channel.

-Upon completion of construction, the Corps will plant native trees and grasses in and around the basin, with wetland plants placed in low areas as part of the landscaping.
-They will also plant grasses on disturbed areas of the bottom and sides of the bayou, and native trees where appropriate along the bayou banks.
+Upon completion of construction, the USACE planted native trees and grasses in and around the basin, with wetland plants placed in low areas as part of the landscaping.
+In addition, teams planted grasses on disturbed areas of the bottom and sides of the bayou, and native trees where appropriate along the bayou banks.
 These features will improve stormwater quality, support wildlife and provide opportunities for recreational benefits.